don't judge a book...

 And because we live in a world where everything is moving at a really fast pace, we make our judgements in the blink of an eye, an instant impulse, because we don't have time to get to know every single person who crosses our path each and every day.

-But, first up, who says your's or my personal list is the right, the only, the perfect list to live by?
+First up, who says your or my personal list is the right, the only, the perfect list to live by?
 Only me and you, right?
 No two people's lists will ever be exactly the same, just like no two people are exactly the same.
 So if that's true (which it is) how can you judge someone just because certain attributes don't fit onto your list, if your list is not the definitive and perfect list (which it isn't)?

 We all judge, we all make snap decisions about people.
 None of us is perfect.
-What I want to do is bring into your conscious awareness is the existence of judgement and encourage you to better walk a mile in someone's shoes before you judge them reflexively.
-You don't know their history, you don't know what they're going through in life, you don't know the whole story, so don't judge what you know nothing about, because in the majority of cases your judgement will be wrong and you'll have done a fellow humand being a dis-service.
+What I want to do is bring into your conscious awareness the existence of judgement and encourage you to better walk a mile in someone's shoes and not judge them reflexively.
+You don't know their history, you don't know what they're going through in life, you don't know their whole story, so don't judge what you know nothing about, because in the majority of cases your judgement will be wrong and you'll have done a fellow humand being a dis-service.